project-gemmi/mmcif-benchmark/README.md

 The table reports elapsed time in seconds and peak memory in MB.

+For comparison:
+* parsing 1cjb MMTF file with BioPython parser takes 0.26s and 47MB mem.

 ## Other benchmarks

 Parsing small CIF files: https://github.com/cod-developers/CIF-parsers